DD2480-Group10/scrapy/report.md

 ### Optional (point 2): relation to design pattern(s).
+The extension averageresponse.py has the function from_crawler, that scrapy has defined from earlier.
+It's a function that is used in the framework.
+What it does is that is uses the crawler.signal where signal is the manager of the crawler.
+The object Crawler provides access to all of the other Scrapy core components.

+So from_crawlers is a class method meant to pass crawler objects to extensions and thereby hook their functionality onto Scrapy.
+A design patterns to easily attach extensions to the Scrapy project.

 ## Overall experience

 ### What are your main take-aways from this project?
 What did you learn?
-- That it is hard to find an open soruce project that works "out of the box".
+- That it is hard to find an open source project that works "out of the box".
 - That it is really important to have a clear and concise documentation.
 Because even if a project seems to be well documented, it can still be hard to grasp how the system works overall and how to contribute to it.
 - That many issues that users report are often unclear and ambiguous.